-- Provides up to \$3000 to eligible teachers who work at least 30 hours a week with birth-to-five children. - Is solely intended to recognize educators for their ongoing efforts to improve Virginia's ECCE system. - Does not have to be used for work related expenses.
+- Provides a financial incentive to eligible teachers who work at least 30 hours a week with birth-to-five children. - Is solely intended to recognize educators for their ongoing efforts to improve Virginia's ECCE system. - Does not have to be used for work related expenses.

-The first three years of the RecognizeB5 have demonstrated that a financial incentive of this size has the potential for big impact.
-An initial study, using a randomized control trial (RCT), showed that this valuable incentive reduced turnover for child care and family day homes by half (30% to 15%).
-Understanding the significant impact of teacher turnover on the child care industry, which has been exacerbated by the COVID pandemic, Virginia has committed to expanding the RecognizeB5 program for the past three years, now including both federal funds (PDG and COVID relief dollars) and state general fund investments.
+The first four years of the RecognizeB5 have demonstrated that a financial incentive of this size has the potential for big impact.
+19 An initial study, using a randomized control trial (RCT), showed that this valuable incentive reduced turnover for child care and family day homes by half (30% to 15%).
+20 Understanding the significant impact of teacher turnover on the child care industry Virginia has committed to expanding the RecognizeB5 program for the past four years, now including both federal funds (PDG and COVID relief dollars) and state general fund investments.